MitkoDG/movie-spa/README.md

 This is a JavaScript project about JavaScript SPA.

 App details:
-- you can register and login yourself ( or use demo account george@abv.bg / 123456 )
+- you can register and login yourself ( or use demo account admin@abv.bg / admin )
 - when you login, you are able to add new Movie
 - planning to add details, edit, delete and like functionality